-- [8×1]

-- (i) The Cost Accounting Record Rules, 2011, is applicable to every company including a foreign company whose aggregate value of net worth as on the last date of the immediately preceding financial year exceeds:
+- (i) Cost Records is required to be maintained by every company including a foreign company whose overall turnover from all of its products and services during the preceding financial year is exceeds:

-- A. ₹5 crores;
+- A. ₹35 crores;

-- B. ₹ 20 crores;
+- B. ₹20 crores;

 - C. ₹10 crores;

 - D. ₹25 crores.

-- (ii) The Compliance Report is to be submitted by companies to the Central Government within:
+- (ii) The Cost Auditor of the Company shall continue in such capacity till the expiry of :

-- A. Ninety days from the close of the company's financial year to which the compliance report relates;
+- A. 180 days from the closure of the financial year for the financial year for which he has been appointed;

-- B. Forty five days from the close of the company's financial year to which the compliance report relates;
+- B. till he submits the cost audit report for the financial year for which he has been appointed:

-- C. One hundred and eighty days from the close of the company's financial year to which the compliance report relates;
+- C. 180 days from the closure of the financial year or till he submits the cost audit report, for the financial year for which he has been appointed;

-- D. One hundred and thirty five days from the close of the company's financial year to which the compliance report relates.
+- D. None of the above.

 - (iii) CAS-13 deals with:

 - A. Pollution Control Cost;

-- B. Cost of Service Cost Centre:
+- B. Cost of Service Cost Centre;

 - C. Cost of Utilities;

 - D. Repairs and Maintenance.

-- (iv) Profit Reconciliation under Para 7 of the annexure to Cost Audit Report Rules, 2011 to be furnished for:
+- (iv) Profit Reconciliation under Annexure 2 of part D of Cost Audit Report to be furnished for:

 - A. Last year only;

 - B. Previous three years;

 - C. Current year and previous 2 years;

 - D. Current year and previous year.

 - (v) The Cost Accounting Standard which deals with the principles and methods of classification, measurement and assignment of Direct Expenses, for determination of the cost of product or service, and the presentation and disclosure in cost statements, is:

+- A. CAS-6:

-- A. CAS-6; - B. CAS-10; - C. CAS-11: - D. CAS-9. - (vi) The Cost Audit and Assurance Standard which deals with Planning an Audit of Cost Statements, is: - A. CAAS-101: - B. CAAS-102; - C. CAAS-103; - D. CAAS-104. - (vii) Para 8 of the Annexure to Cost Audit Report Rules, 2011 deals with: - A. Profit Reconciliation (for the company as a whole); - B. Financial Position And Ratio Analysis (for the company as a whole); - C. Related Party Transactions (for the company as a whole); - D. Value Addition and Distribution of Earnings (for the company as a whole). - The ceilings on the number of cost audits in the case of an individual Cost (viii) Accountant, who is not in full time employment are: - A. Ten companies, out of which not more than ten should have a paid-up share capital of ₹ 25 lakhs or more; - B. Twenty companies, out of which not more than ten should have a paid-up share capital of ₹ 10 lakhs or more; - C. Twenty companies, out of which not more than ten should have a paid-up share capital of ₹ 20 lakhs or more; - D. Twenty companies, out of which not more than ten should have a paid-up share capital of ₹ 25 lakhs or more. - (b) State with reasons whether the following statements are "True" or "False".
-[6×1] - As per Cost Accounting Records Rules, 2011, Form-B is the form of Compliance Report (i) and it includes Annexure to the Compliance Report. - (ii) CAS-4 does not apply to proprietorship concern. - As per Cost Accounting Standard, behaviour-wise costs are of three types (iii) Material, Labour and Expenses. - Cost Auditor of a company can be appointed as Internal Auditor of the same (iv) company. - Value addition is the difference between net sales and the cost of bought out (v) materials and services. - (vi) According to Cost Audit Report Rules, 2011, Form-II deals with Performance Appraisal Report.
+- B. CAS-10;

+- C. CAS-11; - D. CAS-9. - (vi) The Cost Audit and Assurance Standard which deals with Planning an Audit of Cost Statements. is: - A. CAAS-101; - B. CAAS-102; - C. CAAS-103; - D. CAAS-104. - (vii) Annexure 3 of Part D of Cost Audit Report deals with: - A. Profit Reconciliation (for the company as a whole); - B. Financial Position And Ratio Analysis (for the company as a whole); - C. Related Party Transactions (for the company as a whole); - D. Value Addition and Distribution of Earnings (for the company as a whole). - (viii) The significance of Form CRA -4 is - - A. Maintenance of Cost Records of the Company. - B. Form of intimation of appointment of Cost Auditor by the Company to Central Government. - C. Form of Cost Audit Report. - D. Form of filing Cost Audit Report with the Central Government. - (b) State with reasons whether the following statements are "True" or "False".
+[6×1] - (i) Companies (Cost Records and Audit) Rules, 2014 is applicable to all manufacturing goods. - (ii) CAS-4 does not apply to proprietorship concern. - (iii) As per Cost Accounting Standard, behaviour-wise costs are of three types Material, Labour and Expenses. - (iv) Cost Auditor of a company can be appointed as Internal Auditor of the same company. - (v) Value addition is the difference between net sales and the cost of bought out materials and services. - (vi) As per Companies (Cost Records and Audit) Rules, 2014, Form CRE 3 deals with Cost Audit Report.